 Submarine cables will be installed along a carefully designed route from the project site to a landing point on shore, buried up to six feet below the sea floor.
 The route has been designed after an extensive geological survey of the area to avoid as many sensitive areas as possible.
 The upland cables will be buried along proposed routes in either Yarmouth or Barnstable.

 From the onshore cable landing site, the route will extend to the grid connection point inland.
 The route will run underground primarily along public roads, but also includes segments within other previously disturbed corridors such as an existing utility right-of-way.
 After the initial installation, all maintenance work will be accessed via installed manholes.

-• Site selected through a joint federal-state stakeholder process.
+Site selected through an intergovernmental stakeholder process